Skip to Content

 Okta Admin > Directory > Profile Editor > QueryPie User > Add Attribute

-• Go to Directory > Profile Editor in the Okta admin page.
+• Go to Directory > Profile Editor in the left panel of the Okta admin page.

-• Add the following four items in order and save:
+• In the Add Attribute screen, enter the following four items in order and save:

-• Display name: firstName / Variable name: firstName, then Save and Add Another
+• Display name: firstName / Variable name: firstName, then click Save and Add Another

-• Display name: lastName / Variable name: lastName, then Save and Add Another
+• Display name: lastName / Variable name: lastName, then click Save and Add Another

-• Display name: email / Variable name: email, then Save and Add Another
+• Display name: email / Variable name: email, then click Save and Add Another

-• Display name: loginId / Variable name: loginId, then Save
+• Display name: loginId / Variable name: loginId, then click Save

 Okta Admin > Directory > Profile Editor > QueryPie User > Mappings